Kuuuube/Quartic_Cubic_Quadratic_Solver/README.md

 # Quartic Cubic Quadratic Solver
 Code snippets for solving Quartic, Cubic, and Quadratic equations.

+One_Seven_Two_Eight is more accurate but slower than FQS.

 One_Seven_Two_Eight_Quartic.cs can return all cubic and quartic roots.

 FQS_Quartic.cs can return all quadratic roots, the first cubic root and all quartic roots.